learning-zone/docker-and-kubernetes-basics/kubernetes.md

 ## Q. ***What is the difference between a pod and a deployment?***

+A pod is the core building block for running applications in a Kubernetes cluster; a deployment is a management tool used to control the way pods behave.

+Both Pod and Deployment are full-fledged objects in the Kubernetes API.
+Deployment manages creating Pods by means of ReplicaSets.
+What it boils down to is that Deployment will create Pods with spec taken from the template.
+It is rather unlikely that you will ever need to create Pods directly for a production use-case.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>